 Dividing Marital Property in Virginia

-In the event of death or divorce, courts will have to determine which property is owned by one spouse only, and which property was owned by both spouses.
+In the event of death or divorce courts will have to determine which property is separate property and which property is owned by both spouses.
 Virginia is an "equitable distribution" state.
 This means that courts will attempt to make a fair division of marital property, but this division will not always be exactly even.
 There are a number of factors a Virginia court may consider when dividing marital property, including:

 If you would like to know more about Virginia's marital property laws, there are many divorce attorneys throughout the state with property division experience who may be able to help.